remscodes/ngx-testing-tools/projects/ngx-testing-extra/src/lib/components/test-bed/ideas.md

 ### Idea 1

-A new `ExtraBed` is instanciated for each test suite.
+A new `ExtraBed` is instantiated for each test suite.

 Reduce boilerplate by providing `fixture`, `instance` (=`componentInstance`) and more for each test case thanks to created `ExtraBed` instance.